 Yes, EC2 instances do support S3.
 The only condition is that the instances with which S3 is used have to be backed up locally (in local storage).

 Question 9: How can you secure the data on the cloud while transferring it?

 Cloud offers special security keys that you can use to secure your data during the transferring procedures.
 Additionally, you could take some more original approaches to the whole process and try splitting your data up into different sections, and transferring them separately (with security keys enforced on every one of them, of course).

 Question 10: Is it normal that a backed AMI has a ten minute boot time?

-No, it’s actually not normal.
-A normal booting time for an AMI is around five minutes, which means that ten minutes is quite too much.
+No, it’s not normal.
+The normal booting time for an AMI is around five minutes, which means that ten minutes is quite too much.

-With that, we conclude the first part of our AWS interview questions and answers tutorial.
+With that, we conclude the first part of our AWS interview questions and answers tutorials.
 Up to this point, we’ve covered some of the more popular examples of the interview questions on AWS that you might receive during your job interview.
-At this point in time, you should have at least a general idea of the challenges that you’re going to face in your interview.
+At this point, you should have at least a general idea of the challenges that you’re going to face in your interview.